Fairfax Media: 2000 to 2009

-In August 2005, Fairfax ended its 16-month search for a new chief executive officer with David Kirk, a former Rugby Union World Cup winning captain of the New Zealand All Blacks being appointed to replace departing CEO Fred Hilmer.
+In August 2005, Fairfax ended its 16-month search for a new chief executive officer with David Kirk, a former Rugby World Cup winning captain of the All Blacks being appointed to replace departing CEO Fred Hilmer.
 David Kirk got the job ahead of Fairfax COO Brian Evans (former head of Fairfax New Zealand) and Doug Flynn, who took the top job at UK Pest control company Rentokil after negotiations with Fairfax broke off.
 In March 2006, Fairfax acquired New Zealand auction website Trademe.co.nz for NZ$700 million.
 On 4 March 2006, it was announced that Fairfax would purchase The Border Mail newspaper in Albury-Wodonga for A$162 million.
 In October 2006, speculation began to grow that the company would be bought out and split up after the passage of changes to Australian media laws.
 Rival media company News Corp Australia purchased a 7.5 per cent stake in the company at this time, This was with the stated aim of keeping Fairfax in one piece.

 On 7 December 2006, John Fairfax Holdings and Rural Press announced the beginning of their merger proceedings.
 Once merged, the new entity formed a publishing company worth A$9 billion and resulted in regaining control of The Canberra Times (which it owned in the 1980s), and through John B. Fairfax of Rural Press, saw the return of the Fairfax family to the company board.
 The company also gained a number of other regional newspapers, radio stations and websites; plus agricultural publications in various countries.
 On 12 January 2007, John Fairfax Holdings changed its name to Fairfax Media.

 On 7 March 2007, Fairfax Media announced a new website for Brisbane, called the Brisbane Times.
 The website initially employed 14 journalists and was an attempt by Fairfax to break into the South East Queensland market.
 On 20 March 2007 Fairfax Media launched a new business website, BusinessDay.com.au that aggregated feeds from the other news vehicles in the Fairfax stable as well as "from the world's most respected news sources".
 It featured breaking news updated "every 15 minutes".
 Also in 2007 Fairfax Media bought the radio assets of Southern Cross Broadcasting.
 Macquarie Media Group purchased Southern Cross for A$1.35 billion and onsold these assets to the Fairfax Group.